Informatics Graduate Certificate

-The Certificate Program allows students to gain a broad background in core Informatics issues, as well as more specialized knowledge in sub-domains such as bioinformatics, public health informatics, clinical information systems and medical imaging.
+The Certificate Program is an interdisciplinary certificate that allows students to gain a broad background in core Informatics issues, as well as more specialized knowledge in sub-domains such as bioinformatics, public health informatics, clinical/nursing informatics and data science.
 Individual programs of study allow for further specialization and development of knowledge in related fields.

 A minimum of fifteen hours of course credits is needed for a certificate.
 The curriculum for the Informatics Graduate Certificate requires one of the following:

 - Foundations of Bioinformatics (BMI 6030)

 The remainder of the 15 credit hours should be selected to meet your learning objectives.
 It is expected that at least 12 of the 15 required hours will be from the Biomedical Informatics Department or Nursing Informatics Program course list.
 All of the existing courses offered in the departments will be available to certificate students, although the research courses are less appropriate. https://www.utah.edu/students/catalog.php